Audio normalization

 Audio normalization is the application of a constant amount of gain to an audio recording to bring the amplitude to a target level (the norm).
 Because the same amount of gain is applied across the entire recording, the signal-to-noise ratio and relative dynamics are unchanged.
-Normalization is one of the functions commonly provided by a digital audio workstation.
+Normalization is one of the functions commonly provided by a digital audio workstation and is used in broadcast and streaming media delivery.

 Two principal types of audio normalization exist.
 Peak normalization adjusts the recording based on the highest signal level present in the recording.
 Loudness normalization adjusts the recording based on perceived loudness.

 Normalization differs from dynamic range compression, which applies varying levels of gain over a recording to fit the level within a minimum and maximum range.
 Normalization adjusts the gain by a constant value across the entire recording.

 Peak normalization

 One type of normalization is peak normalization, wherein the gain is changed to bring the highest PCM sample value or analog signal peak to a given level – usually 0 dBFS, the loudest level allowed in a digital system.

 Since it searches only for the highest level, peak normalization alone does not account for the apparent loudness of the content.
 As such, peak normalization is generally used to change the volume in such a way to ensure optimal use of available dynamic range during the mastering stage of a digital recording.
 When combined with compression/limiting, however, peak normalization becomes a feature that can provide a loudness advantage over non–peak-normalized material.
 This feature of digital recording systems, compression and limiting followed by peak normalization, enables contemporary trends in program loudness.